Getting around Raleigh is easier than ever thanks to GoRaleigh's Bikes on Buses program.

 - Lift your bike out of the bike rack.

-- If there is not another bike on the rack, please return the rack to the upright position by squeezing the handle.
+- Return the rack to the upright position (if there is not another bike on the rack) by squeezing the handle.

 Bike Rack Rules

 - For safety reasons the operator will not leave the bus to assist with the loading or unloading of racks.

 - Customers with bikes will be accommodated on a first come, first serve basis, with a limit of one bike per person.

 - Load your bike as quickly as possible to help ensure your fellow passengers reach their destination on time.

 - Bicycle locks may not be used on the bikes on the rack.
 It is the customer's responsibility to watch his/her own bicycle during the trip.
 Operators will not monitor them.

 - The bike rack can fit all bicycle types with wheels larger than 16" in diameter, excluding tandems and recumbents.
 No motorized bikes permitted.